Tactika/jobxite/README.md

      -  Add additional user groups
         - Premium User (Invoiced Bills)
           - User credit card will not be charged on checkout
-          - Billed invoice will be emailed to customer email
+          - The billed invoice will be emailed to customer email
         - Associated Business Accounts
           - Accounts linked to one main account (i.e., Superintendent, Accounting, Foreman, etc.)